akeneo/pim-helpcenter/content/md/products-super-power/enrich-products-variants.md

 1. Click on the small arrow next to the `Variant axes labels level 1` to display the values available for this product model (`COLOR` in our example)
   ![Navigation by color for product model](../img/Products_ProductModel_PEFNav1.png)
 2. Click on a line to reload the product form with the properties of the variant axes values selected
-3. Click on the small arrow next to the `Variant axes labels level 2` to display the values available for this product model (`SIZE` in our example)
+3. Click on the small arrow next to the `Variant axes labels level 2` to display the values available for this [sub product model](/articles/what-about-products-variants.html#how-many-levels-of-enrichment-are-managed) (`SIZE` in our example)
   ![Navigation by size for product model](../img/Products_ProductModel_PEFNav2.png)
 4. Click on a line to reload the product form with the properties of the variant axes values selected